Berlin Airbnb Market Analysis 2025: Short Term Rental Data & Vacation Rental Statistics in Berlin, Germany

 Recommendations for Hosts

-- Prioritize adding missing essentials: Wifi, Heating.
+- Prioritize adding missing essentials: Wifi.

 - Highlight unique or less common amenities you offer (e.g., hot tub, dedicated workspace, EV charger) in your listing description and photos.